If You Give a Mouse a GPU…

 It’s called Milk Smugglers – it’s about a pair of inter-dimensional travelers trying not to get caught with a contraband gallon of Grade A Goat’s Milk!

-All of the assets are created – there’s a bit of programming that still needs to be done, but all of the game assets are finished (music, sound effects, artwork etc.).
+There’s a bit of programming that still needs to be done, but all of the game assets are finished (music, sound effects, artwork etc.).

 So What Happened to Beaster?